LauraAubin/Traveller/README.md

 # Traveller

-An OC Transpo GPS bus scheduler for your MAC OS X menu bar
+This is a script for an OC Transpo GPS bus scheduler for your MAC OS X menu bar.

 ## Setup

+### BitBar

 1. Install [BitBar](https://github.com/matryer/bitbar) on your computer.